sigp/lighthouse/book/src/validator-manager-move.md

 ### 2. Configure the Destination VC

-The destination VC needs to have the following flags at a mininum:
+The destination VC needs to have the following flags at a minimum:

 - `--http`
 - `--unencrypted-http-transport`